2020 Nuna PIPA Lite & PIPA Lite LX Review

 Nuna was able to accomplish a flame-retardant-free seat by choosing materials that were naturally flame retardant so they didn’t have to add anything to the seat to make it pass the flammability standards.
 I was excited about the lack of flame retardants, but I anticipated a kind of rough fabric and I was shocked.
 The seat cover is absolutely gorgeous looking and it’s also really soft.
 The cotton insert is super snuggly, I kind of wish someone would make me a seat out of it.
 I have also been amazed at how cool it has been, often feeling cool to the touch when I would expect it to be overly warm.

 The harness slot heights on PIPA lite and lite lx are the same as the original PIPA, but there is only one crotch strap/buckle position on the lite and lite lx models.
 The major difference is the insert.
 The original PIPA has a 1-piece insert with a low birthweight pillow.
-The PIPA lite/lite lx models have a 2-piece infant insert, with the same style low birthweight pillow that can be added for preemies.
+The PIPA lite/lite lx models have a 2-piece infant insert, either of which can be used by itself, with the same style low birthweight pillow that can be added for preemies (remove at around 11 lbs. when a snug fit can be achieved without it).
 The insert on the lite/lite lx has a separate head portion, which allows you to remove the lower portion when baby is bigger while still giving some head cushion/support.
 This seems small, but it’s one of my favorite improvements on this seat because I wasn’t really wild about the newborn insert on the original PIPA.
 The soft goods are plush and functional, though the strap covers are a little bulky on small babies or babies with spectacular cheeks.
 We still aren’t using the strap covers for Ben, who is 4 months and around 15 pounds, most of which is stored in his cheeks.

 The fit on a smaller infant is excellent.
 When Ben first tried out this seat, he was barely 7 pounds and 19 inches and it fit him so much better than the seat we were using that I immediately swapped it out for the PIPA lite.
 He could’ve been several pounds and inches smaller and he still would have fit well.
 Because the shell is all one piece (i.e. there’s no separate adjustable headrest), there’s nothing pushing the head forward and no airway concerns.
 As Ben has grown, the fit has continued to be outstanding, just as it is on the original PIPA.
 Given the height of the top slots and the length of harness webbing, I can’t see any reason that the PIPA lite wouldn’t have an excellent fit to the limits of the seat, just as the original PIPA does.

-Again, I’d recommend checking out the original Nuna PIPA review, as the coverage of the fit to the vehicle there is very comprehensive.
+Again, I’d recommend checking out the full 2020 Nuna PIPA review, as the coverage of the fit-to-vehicle there is very comprehensive.
 I’ll only reiterate that the PIPA is a narrow seat, fitting well in cramped situations, with a very reasonable front-to-back size.
 The base installation is insanely simple and secure with rigid LATCH connectors that you can only find on a handful of other US seats.

 PIPA, PIPA lite, and PIPA lite lx are all compatible with the Nuna TAVO, Nuna DEMI grow and Nuna MIXX2 strollers.
 Adapters are available (for purchase separately) to make them compatible with the Bugaboo Cameleon, and 2015 or later models of the UPPAbaby VISTA and CRUZ.
 PIPA seats may also be compatible with other strollers that utilize Maxi-Cosi car seat adapters.